GOOD MORNING (RISE AND SHINE)

 Ever since my kids were little I have been telling them that some of the airplanes you see in the sky are not big and far away but close and little and actually are birds dressed up like airplanes!
 They are grown up now but I still like to pretend that it is true so I turned that idea into this little song.
 I had wanted to write a song about this idea for a long time but had to wait for years for the right melody to present itself.
 I am glad I waited.
 I love this song.

-This one started out as a really abstract song called PRETTY SPARKLE and I was trying to capture the wonder of being alive in a song.
+This one started out as a really abstract song called PRETTY SPARKLE that was a variation on an old folk song called BETTY LARKIN that I heard Pete Seeger sing on a record.
+I was trying to capture the wonder of being alive in a song.
 It turned out to be too abstract so I gutted it and made it about this wee crab that I met on the beach on an island a little while ago.
 It seemed like it was having a bad day and wanted to get me but it was also an amazing creature with its intricate shell.
 In the end you can listen to this song if you are feeling crabby and maybe it will cheer you up!

 THE RUNAWAY SHOES